bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

       });
     });

-Running the above using `mocha` we'll see both of our specs passing!
+Running the above using `mocha` we’ll see both of our specs passing!
 Now take extra note of the fact that we are defining the same variable twice using `const` within the above `it` callbacks.
 This is important to note because it underlines the fact that each of the unit tests you write will have their own scope - meaning that they are each independent of the specs that came before or after them.

 Head to the next reading to refactor some of the code we just wrote using `Mocha` hooks!